Cutie robots Pepper and Nao are no match for cyberattackers

 Lucas Apa and Cesar Cerrudo presented their research at the Kaspersky Security Analyst Summit in Cancun, Mexico, on Friday, turning the cute Nao robot into a demented-sounding machine demanding bitcoin.

-They put ransomware on the childlike robot, standing at just under two feet tall.
+They put ransomware on the childlike robot, which stands just under 2 feet tall.
 But this points to a much larger problem with malware and robots.
 Ransomware, which locks up devices until the victim pays up, hits computers hard, but it's much worse for robots.
 On a computer, you can back up your devices.
 On a robot, the cure isn't as simple and could cost companies millions of dollars.

 "Imagine a scenario where all the employees get sick at the same time, and at that exact moment, the company loses money.
 That's what happens when ransomware hits robots," Cerrudo said in an interview before the presentation.